C Container Collection (CCC)

 Parameters

-[in]allocthe required allocation function to provide to a dynamically reserved map.
-Any auxiliary data provided upon initialization will be passed to the allocation function when called.
+[in]allocatethe required allocation function to provide to a dynamically reserved map.
+Any context data provided upon initialization will be passed to the allocation function when called.

 Returns